Updated: March 8, 2022 at 11:00 am PST

 - Assess your worship space (if you haven’t done so already) and calculate how many individuals can gather to maintain a safe distance between family units.
 For many, it may be as simple as revisiting your plans from earlier in the pandemic.

-- Clergy should wear a mask while preaching and celebrating the Eucharist.
+- Clergy may wear a mask while preaching and celebrating the Eucharist.
 Lectors, cantors, and all participants in liturgy should be masked.

 - Congregational singing is not advised.
 However, if your congregation does choose to sing, all should remain masked.
 Cantors, soloists, and choirs should be masked and maintain distance from each other and the congregation.

-- Communion should be received in one kind only.
+- Communion may be distributed in one kind*.
 Clergy should remind congregations that receiving Communion in one kind constitutes full Communion.

 - Clergy and Eucharistic ministers should consider bringing the Host to each person individually and family unit rather than inviting people up to an altar rail.
 This allows for all to remain distanced rather than crowding near the altar or in a line.